What can you do if your REIT is under distributed?

 INSIGHT ARTICLE |

 Real Estate Investment Trusts (REITs) can provide numerous benefits to a variety of investors looking to invest in real estate, but fund managers must be conscientious of the rules that come with using a REIT.
 Among the many requirements to qualify as a REIT, which are outside of the scope of this article (see The ABCs of REITs for details), a REIT is required to distribute at least 90% of its taxable income in each taxable year.
 If a REIT distributes less than 90%, REIT status could be compromised and taxes might apply.
-Fortunately, there are remedies available to determine a REIT is under distributed, as the following provisions may help a REIT meet its 90% distribution requirement:
+Fortunately, there are remedies available to a REIT that determines it is under-distributed.
+The following provisions may help a REIT meet its 90 percent distribution requirement:

 - Declaration of dividends before end of taxable year, paid in a subsequent year

 - Declaration and payment of dividends in the subsequent year

 Dividends declared before end of taxable year and paid in subsequent year

 If a REIT declares a dividend in October, November or December of a taxable year and the dividend is paid to the shareholders of record in January of the following year, the distribution may be treated as paid Dec.
 31 of the current year for purposes of meeting the 90% distribution requirement for the current year.
 The inclusion of the dividend as a REIT distribution in the year declared rather than paid also means that the REIT shareholders need to recognize that dividend in the year declared.
 These distributions are only deemed paid by Dec.
 31 to the extent that the REIT’s earnings and profits for the year exceed actual distributions paid.
 Any amounts paid in January that are not deemed paid on Dec.
 31 are recorded as distributions paid by the REIT and received by the shareholders in the year of payment.